ertankara/express-ticket-with-sequelize/README.md

   property that is passed to the middlewares
 - `req.query` refers to Request objects `query` property that is passed to the middlewares
-- `pk` refers to primary keys in databases
-- `fk` refers to foreign keys in the databases

 ## Design